 The bottom line is this, on large, enterprise level integration projects, having programming wherewithal that gets it from top to bottom is without question invaluable.
 The key is (as pointed out in the article) to leverage these resources for all things impacting the project beyond the code created to run it.
 And manage those resources in a way that minimizes or even eliminates fiscal vulnerability.

-Take a look at that article and post your thoughts and opinions here in our blog.
+Take a look at the article from Commercial Integrator Magazine and post your thoughts and opinions here in our blog.

 I look forward to hearing from you!